24 unconventional kettlebell exercises you didn’t know —until now!

 Here are some helpful tips to get you going:

-- train on surface that won’t get damaged if you drop the bell (outside or on a rubber floor)
+- train on a surface that won’t get damaged if you drop the bell (outside or on a rubber floor)

 - stay relaxed and keep breathing (don’t hold your breath)

-- start with a basic 2 hand swing; at top of swing, quickly flick your wrists back toward yourself, to flip the bottom of the KB upwards; let the KB flip around 1 rotation, and catch with both hands open at chest level.
+- start with a basic 2 hand swing; at top of the swing, quickly flick your wrists back toward yourself, to flip the bottom of the KB upwards; let the KB flip around 1 rotation, and catch with both hands open at chest level.

 - make sure to keep your arms close against your body

 - as you catch the KB, drop directly down into a full squat; stand up and pop the KB directly up, let it fall and then catch with both hands at the handle; repeat these 2 movements continuously.

 Our Caveman Athlete Of The Month February, Rik Brown, a man of few words, provided us with the following unconventional kettlebell exercise.
 I have huge respect for people who stay active, Rik is 58 as of this writing, and that’s not something to sneeze at.
 I have the same mission as Rik, the older, the stronger.
 Kudos to Rik.